R3mmurd/vanirya/README.md

 7. Create a superuser: `python manage.py createsuperuser`.
 8. Log in in the admin system (`/admin/`) and create definitions for: genders, races, vocations, character images for each triplet
    (gender, race, vocation), and creatures.
 9. Populate the database.
-There is a script that populates thedatabase with some random users and character.
+There is a script that populates the database with some random users and character.
 It also generates a random spawn of creatures.
 Run the script: `python manage.py runscript populate`.
 10. Run the server: `python manage.py runserver`.
 11. Enjoy the game.